cancerbits/DElegate/README.md

 * `SingleCellExperiment` - in the object via `colLables(object)`, or use the `group_column` argument
 * `dgCMatrix`, or `matrix` - use the `meta_data` and `group_column` arguments

-`scDE` uses bulk RNA-seq DE methods and relies on replicates.
+`DElegate` uses bulk RNA-seq DE methods and relies on replicates.
 If no true replicates are available, it assigns cells to pseudo-replicates.
 However, if replicates are available in the input, the `replicate_column` argument can be used to indicate where to find the labels.

 To tell `findDE()` which cell groups to compare, use the `compare` argument.
 We provide several ways to set up the comparisons that will be tested: